It is an uncoordinated contraction in the esophagus.

-Although the exact cause of diffuse esophageal spasm is still unknown and it is believed that this condition is idiopathic, medical experts believe that inflammation of the esophagus due to regurgitation of stomach acid into the esophagus can make the individual susceptible to this condition .
+Although the exact cause of diffuse esophageal spasm is unknown, and it is believed that this condition is idiopathic, medical experts believe that inflammation of the esophagus is due to regurgitation of stomach acid into the esophagus can make the individual susceptible to this condition.

-Structural abnormalities such as thickening of the smooth muscle in the esophageal wall or malfunction of the lower esophageal sphincter muscle may also put one at greater risk of developing this condition.
+Structural abnormalities such as thickening the smooth muscle in the esophageal wall or malfunctioning of the lower esophageal sphincter muscle may also put one at greater risk of developing this condition.

-It is believed that nitric oxide plays a vital role in facilitating relaxation and contraction of muscles and, therefore, a defect in the nitric oxide pathway can affect the peristalsis process.
+It is believed that nitric oxide plays a vital role in facilitating the relaxation and contraction of muscles.
+Therefore, a defect in the nitric oxide pathway can affect the peristalsis process.

-With regard to the symptoms of diffuse esophageal spasm, the patient may experience a knot in the throat sensation due to obstruction of food.
+About the symptoms of diffuse esophageal spasm, the patient may experience a knot in the throat sensation due to food obstruction.

-The dysphagia or difficulty swallowing is usually a direct result of abnormal esophageal contractions and irregular.
+The dysphagia or difficulty swallowing is usually a direct result of abnormal esophageal contractions and irregularity.

 The patient may also suffer from heartburn and chest pain.

-As the individual may face many difficulties swallowing food, this may even suffer from loss of appetite.
+As the individual may face many difficulties swallowing food, they may even suffer from losing appetite.

 In the absence of timely medical treatment, esophageal spasms could even become achalasia.
-This is a medical condition that is characterized by the inability of the esophagus to relax along with the inability of the lower esophageal sphincter to open up and push food into the stomach.
+This is a medical condition characterized by the esophagus’s inability to relax, along with the failure of the lower esophageal sphincter to open up and push food into the stomach.